Treatments · Somatic therapy

 Online format

-The honest answer is yes, with some adaptation.
-Most somatic-informed work translates well to online sessions.
-We work with what we can see on camera (your face, your shoulders, your breath, the way you settle into or away from the chair) and with what you can report from inside.
-For nervous-system tracking, regulation work, parts work, and most state-mapping, video is more than sufficient.
+Some somatic-informed practices can be adapted for online sessions.
+We work with what is visible on camera (your face, your shoulders, your breath, the way you settle into or away from the chair) and with what you choose to report.
+Whether video is suitable depends on your needs, privacy, safety, and comfort with the format.

 What shifts is the shared physical space.
 Some embodied work that benefits from in-room cues, like very fine tracking of micro-movements, or work that uses the room itself as a regulating environment, loses a little resolution online.
-In exchange, you get to do the work in your actual life: your couch, your room, your body in the place it lives.
-Many clients find that easier and more sustainable than commuting to an office weekly.
-We name the trade-off honestly so you can decide whether the format fits.
+In exchange, you get to do the work in your own environment without a commute.
+We discuss the trade-off so you can decide whether the format fits.

 Who offers this